Towards a classification of entanglements of Galois representations attached to elliptic curves: Introduction

 \subsection{Outline of paper}

 In Section \ref{sec:grouptheoreticdefinitions}, we recall the group theoretic definition of explained entanglements established by the first and last author in \cite{danielsMorrow:Groupentanglements}.
-In Section \ref{sec:classificationexplained}, we offer a categorization of explained entanglements, and in particular, we define the notions of abelian, Weil, Serre, and CM entanglements.
-In the last two sections, we prove Theorem \ref{thmx:main0}.
+In Section \ref{sec:classificationexplained}, we offer a categorization of explained entanglements, and in particular, we define the notions of abelian, Weil, discriminant (and Serre), and CM entanglements.
+In Section \ref{sec-proofs_main_theorems}, we prove Theorem \ref{thmx:main0} and Corollary \ref{cor-main0}.

 The next two sections focus on proving results related to our categorization.
 In Section \ref{sec:explainedentanglements}, we construct several infinite families of elliptic curves over $\Q$ which have certain Weil entanglements using various methods such as division polynomials and isogeny-torsion graphs and prove Theorem \ref{thmx:main1}.
 In Section \ref{sec:explainedCM}, we analyze the adelic image of Galois associated to a CM elliptic curve and prove Theorem \ref{thmx:main2}.
 We extend the group theoretic notions of entanglements to principally polarized abelian varieties over $\Q$ of arbitrary dimension and prove Theorem \ref{thmx:main3} in Section \ref{sec:explainedhigherdim}.